nicksessa/Paladin-react/README.md

 1. Add routes to display character information
 2. Add routes to display enemy NPC information
 3. Add routing to display quest log

+### 6. Deployment

+This application is not deployed anywhere.
+While I'd like to deploy it to Heroku, I currently don't understand the steps to make this happen despite my utilization of Heroku in previous projects.
+I do not understand how to go from the Dev environment to a Production build.

 ## Additional To Do's